iammatthias-archive/.com-HarpJS/README.md

 ======
 **http://iammatthias.com** is my personal website.
 It has a small collection of open source work, client projects, and my photography.

+## To Do

+- [ ] Divorce image assets from site, move to Cloudinary/some image cdn

 ### About
 I launched my first website in 2004.
 It was a terrible site built using the now defunct, and always terrible, [iWeb](https://en.wikipedia.org/wiki/IWeb).
 It worked for what I wanted, a small site with some simple image galleries, and it sparked an interest in the Web.
 But yeah, it was terrible.
 Because iWeb.